aczx321/data-project/README.md

 <img src="photo/timeseries.png" alt="hi" class="inline"/>

 Note that this method pulls the most recent tweets from Twitter, so if you revisit and Run the R Script on a different day, the results may vary.
-This is why we save the data as a csv at the end of Step3.
+This is why we save the data as a csv at the end of **Step 4**.
 With the same dataset, we can analyze the sentiment in a bar plot as well as make a word cloud.

 ```markdown
 # read file